tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ## Hash Tables

-Hash tables are collection of key-value pairs
+Hash tables are a collection of key-value pairs

 ### collisions

-There is possibility for handle collisions is hash tables :
+There is a possibility for handle collisions in hash tables :

 -   Separate chaining ( e.g. using nested arrays of key values _implemented in following hash tables_ )
 -   linear probing ( if index filled place {key, value} in next position )